ASTRON 98: Introduction to Python For Astronomers

 Homework (40% of your grade)

 Starting in Week 2, homework will be assigned weekly on Mondays and will be due the following Wednesday at 11:59 PM on Gradescope.
 After the first homework, all submissions must be GitHub repositories uploaded to Gradescope.
-Homeworks will reinforce lecture material, include questions similar to those in discussion, and introduce additional topics for you to explore on your own.
+Homework will reinforce lecture material, include questions similar to those in discussion, and introduce additional topics for you to explore on your own.

 Important Notes

-- Homeworks are graded on effort and accuracy.
+• Homework is graded on effort and accuracy.
 You will earn most points as long as you show clear thought and honest attempts, even if your answers are not fully correct.

-- While independent exploration is encouraged, any submission of AI-generated code will receive an automatic zero.
+• While independent exploration is encouraged, any submission of AI-generated code will receive an automatic zero.
 You may use Google or AI-tools to ask questions, but avoid directly copying and pasting code from AI tools.
 Remember, humans are grading your homework, so please submit human-written code.

-- Collaboration is allowed, but all work submitted must be on your own.
+• Collaboration is allowed, but all work submitted must be on your own.

-Final Project (40% of your grade)
+Exams (40% of your grade)

 Academic Misconduct